ahsanbulbul/IUTCipherQuest2024/IUTCipherQuest2024/Solutions.md

 ---

-If you search this lines in online, they refers to a programming language called Brainfuck cipher.
+If you search this lines online, they refers to a programming language called Brainfuck cipher.
 It is basically an esoteric programming language.

 ![](images/Pasted%20image%2020240919011509.png)